etaque/tacks/README.md

 Development
 -----------

-Boat moving logic is done in Elm client.
-Players sync and race management done in server.
+Race rendering and player input logic is handled by Elm app.
+Players moving, sync and race management done on server in Akka actors.

-You will need to install [Elm platform](https://github.com/elm-lang/elm-platform/blob/master/README.md#elm-platform) to modify the client.
-Might take some time.
+You will have to install [Elm platform](https://github.com/elm-lang/elm-platform/blob/master/README.md#elm-platform) if you want to play with client code.
+It might take some time.

-Once you get `elm` command working, run `elm --only-js --make Main.elm && cp build/Main.js ../public/javascripts/game.js` in `game/` directory after each `*.elm` file update.
+Once you get `elm` command working, cd to `game` then run `./genGame` after each `*.elm` file update.